tlvince/heroku-buildpack-nodejs/README.md

-The first stage of the compilation is identical to that of a default [Node.js][] build. `node_module` binaries are then added to the path and the site generated using the default task (`all`) in the `Makefile`.
+The first stage of the compilation is identical to that of a default [Node.js][] build. `node_module` binaries are then added to the path and the site generated using a `heroku` task in the `Makefile`.

 ## Usage

 Add this build pack to your `BUILDPACK_URL`.

-    heroku config:add BUILDPACK_URL="https://github.com/tlvince/heroku-buildpack-wintersmith.git"
+    heroku config:add BUILDPACK_URL="https://github.com/tlvince/heroku-buildpack-wintersmith.git#wintersmith"

 Or, with a recent version of the heroku gem, set it at creation time:

-    heroku create --stack cedar --buildpack https://github.com/tlvince/heroku-buildpack-wintersmith.git
+    heroku create --stack cedar --buildpack https://github.com/tlvince/heroku-buildpack-wintersmith.git#wintersmith

-Then create a `Makefile` with the command used to build the site:
+Then create a `Makefile` task with the command used to build the site:

-    all:
+    heroku:
       wintersmith build site

 ## Examples